 The beautiful animals are accentuated by dreamlike images of their habitats, creating a beautiful harmony between animal and nature.
-If you’re interested in prints Andreas has a store on Society6.
-You can also keep up with his latest artworks at the links below. [via Bored Panda] This Norwegian Artist Creates Stunning Double-Exposure Animal Portraits.
+This Norwegian Artist Creates Stunning Double-Exposure Animal Portraits.
 It’s easy to imagine Andreas Lie, an artist based in Bergen Norway, creating art focused on animals and nature.

 Norway is a land of visually stunning environments that haven’t yet been spoiled by mankind.
 Bergen itself is nestled along the fjords of the Hordaland district and surrounded by 7 densely forested mountains.
-His work is centered on animals but incorporates their natural environment in in a creative way: by producing double-exposure portraits.
 Stunning Double-Exposure Animal Portraits By Norwegian Digital Artist.
 Double-exposure photography is the superimposition of two or more exposures to create one image.

 When properly executed the results can be stunning beyond words.
 Cityscapes Portraits.
 Voici des photo-manipulations réalisées par Andrea Costantini.

 Un travail étonnant qui mélange sur fond sépia des portraits d’hommes et de femmes avec des paysages urbains.
 Tels des rêves ou des pensées que l’on peut lire, les images des villes se dessinent comme un nuage autour des visages des modèles.
 Une série nommée « Where is my mind », à découvrir dans la suite.
 Dreamy Portraits Fuse Human Faces with Nature and Architecture.
 Spanish artist Antonio Mora's double exposure portraits merge human faces with ethereal landscapes and distinct architectural forms.